Whitlam Institute Board

 A definite 'all rounder' in the music and entertainment industry, Patricia's talent spans a broad spectrum from writing, producing and performing shows for children, and hosting charity and corporate events.
 She maintains a high profile in the music industry, with many live performances at Festivals, Corporate Events, Clubs and Television shows.

 Patricia has a strong commitment to music education.
 She is a consultant for the NSW Government's Talent Development Project.
-She is a member of the Board of the National Film & Sound Archives.
+She has served as a member of the Board of the National Film & Sound Archives.

 Cameron Clyne is currently Chairman of Camel Partners, a private advisory firm and the Camel Foundation.
 He is Chairman of the Australian Rugby Union; a director of SANZAAR Pty Ltd; the Western Sydney University Foundation; Camp Quality; a Patron of the Western Sydney Leadership Dialogue, and an Adjunct Professor at the WSU Business School.